Gentux/romain.soufflet.io/_posts/2014-07-11-Mail-Mail-and-mail-again-my-head-will-explode.markdown

-In front of that huge problem of mine, I think I'm the only one complaining, but still, I have a problem with mail management softwares.
+In front of that huge problem of mine, I think I'm the only one complaining, but still, I have a problem with mail management software.
 So, I decided to make my own, a piece of software solving my problems… and perhaps solve someone else problems.